Effects of energy transition and the structural change on the extraction of natural resources in Germany

 The German Federal Climate Protection Act, a new law introduced in 2019, sets the legal framework for climate policy in Germany.
 It sets out German climate targets in law and includes a mechanism for monitoring and adjustment to meet the climate protection targets.

-The building sector exceeded the annual emission level permitted in the Federal Climate Protection Act by 2 million tonnes CO equivalents in 2020.
-In 2 accordance with the requirements of the Federal Climate Protection Act, in July 2021 the departments responsible for the building sector, the Federal Ministry of the Interior (building) and the Federal Ministry for Economic Affairs and Climate Action (energy), sub- mitted a “2020 emergency programme in the building sector”.
-Based on this, on 22 September 2021 the Federal Cabinet decided on additional measures for the building sector, the aim of which was to help to close the gap in targets that arose in 2020.
+The building sector and the transport sector exceeded the annual emission levels permitted in the Federal Climate Protection Act by 2 million tonnes and 3 million tonnes CO2 equivalents respectively in 2021.
+In accordance with the requirements of the Federal Climate Protection Act, the departments responsible for the building sector, the Federal Ministry for Housing, Urban Development and Building and the Federal Ministry for Economic Affairs and Climate Action, submitted an emergency programme in the building sector on 13 July 2022.
+The Federal Ministry of Digital and Transport also presented an emergency programme for the transport sector on 13 July 2022.

 National Allowance Trading for Fuel Emissions